apache/johnzon/src/site/markdown/index.md

 ##### CDI

-Since JSON-B specification provides an integration with the CDI specification to handle caching, this module also provides such integration for OSGi CDI Integration specification by providing an `javax.enterprise.inject.spi.Extension` service with the required service property `osgi.cdi.extension` with the value `JavaJSONB`.
+Since JSON-B specification provides an integration with the CDI specification to handle caching, this module also provides such integration for OSGi CDI Integration specification by providing an `jakarta.enterprise.inject.spi.Extension` service with the required service property `osgi.cdi.extension` with the value `JavaJSONB`.

 ##### Implicit Extensions